gasayminajj/robophish/README.md

 ![alt text](https://s8.hostingkartinok.com/uploads/images/2020/01/db3b44c2917c791a782f0fd6dc038522.png)
 ### Tutorial:

-First of all go to https://www.sniff4u.ru/ and register After that create a fish-link and add it to all documents called index.html (sites/) How u can do it? copy all content and paste it to notebook search in notebook (often ctrl+f) for 'Your Site' and replace it for fish-link
+First of all go to https://www.sniff4u.ru/ and register.

+After that create a fish-link and add it to all documents called index.html (sites/).

+How u can do it?

+copy all content and paste it to notebook.

+search in notebook (often ctrl+f) for 'Your Site'.

+and replace it for fish-link.

 ### Usage:
 ```